Parent Resources

 *these activities are for more advanced students or for pieces that are well into the learning process

 An easy way to incorporate strategic repetition is to gamify it.
 I write down ways to repeat a passage on popsicle sticks and have students draw a stick, pre-selecting the sticks that are appropriate for a student’s level and stage of learning.
 The mystery of which stick they’ll pull keeps students eager to practice repetition in their lesson!
-The best part is that this game is easily replicated at home—I keep batches of sticks for varying levels handy and send them home with students on a regular basis.
+The best part is that this game is easily replicated at home—I keep batches of sticks for varying levels handy and send them home with students.
 Students may even get creative and brainstorm their own ways to repeat a section!

 Perfect Practice: Part 2